Database Architecture

 - Asserted: Added to a scope

-- Tombstoned: Marked as retracted (but remain queryable in history)
+- Retracted: Marked as no longer valid (but remain queryable in history)

 - Epoch-bumped: Bulk invalidation of facts in a scope